anacarolinamoreno/Lede_Project_01/README.md

 After I got the raw data in the appropriated format, it was time to check its content.
 I chose to use pandas straight away.
 This is the [jupyter notebook for this step](03_notebooks/00_check.ipynb).
 <br><br>
 #### Step 3: Data cleaning and analysis
+I moved on to [data cleaning](03_notebooks/01_data_cleaning.ipynb), which is when I decided to translate the entired content to English.
+This is [the cleaned CSV](04_tidy_data/china_cleaned.csv) that will serve as the source for the next step.

-I moved on to [data cleaning](03_notebooks/01_data_cleaning.ipynb), and then I analysed the tidy data according to five different angles:
+I analysed the tidy data according to five different angles:
 <br>
 --> General expenses
 <br>